ADGEfficiency/dsr-rl/PITCHME.md

 ### Experience replay

 Experience replay helps to deal with our non-iid dataset
-- training using experience as sampled means each sample is correlated with the one before
-- makes our sampling more independent
+- randomizing the sampling of experience -> more independent
-- also makes the distribution of the samples in the batch more evenly distributed
+- brings the batch distribution closer to the true distribution -> more identical

 Data efficiency
 - we can learn from experience multiple times

-Allows seeding of the memory with human expert experience
+Allows seeding of the memory with high quality experience

 ---
 ### Biological basis for experience replay